 The Company, consistent with the rest of the industry globally, experienced significant supply-side inflationary pressure throughout the period across materials, labour, energy and logistics.
-The Company successfully implemented revised pricing strategies to maintain strong margin performance.
-The Company expects inflationary pressures to continue into 2022 due to a combination of continuing industry specific factors coupled with the macroeconomic events stemming from Russia's invasion of Ukraine.
+The Company expects inflationary pressures to continue into 2023 due to a combination of continuing industry specific factors coupled with the macroeconomic events stemming from Russia's invasion of Ukraine.